AndrewStaus/ML-Genetic-Breakout/README.md

 <p>
   256 agents are tested for fitness in each generation.
 To speed up testing, games are run in parallel with graphics disabled.
 Disabling graphics greatly increases the processing of each frame, greatly reducing run time.

-  <h3>Hyper-Paramaters</h3>
+  <h3>Hyper-Parameters</h3>
   <ul>
   <li><b>Fitness:</b> Score^2.
-Using an exponential funcion for fitness causes agents that perform slightly better will have a much larger probability to be selected than their close rivals.
+Using an exponential function for fitness causes agents that perform slightly better will have a much larger probability to be selected than their close rivals.
 This helps keep the agent pool healthy</li>
-  <li><b>Muration Rate:</b> 25% of the weights and biases will be altered on an agent durring the mutation step</li>
+  <li><b>Muration Rate:</b> 25% of the weights and biases will be altered on an agent during the mutation step</li>
-  <li><b>Mutation Scale:</b> 0.10, this will cause a realitivly small change to occure on the weights and biases that are chosen randomly for mutation</li>
+  <li><b>Mutation Scale:</b> 0.10, this will cause a relatively small change to occur  on the weights and biases that are chosen randomly for mutation</li>
   </ul>

   <h3>Results</h3>
-  Optomization was slow for the first 44 generations while the agents learned how to clear the first screen.
+  Optimization was slow for the first 44 generations while the agents learned how to clear the first screen.
 Once that hurdle was overcome, they were able to generalize to later levels spiking the learning rate.
   <img src="https://user-images.githubusercontent.com/94034810/141082768-7519e5b3-fba8-4f3a-a0bb-bc955b0052ff.png">
-  Top agent scores fluctuate durring training, but the mean score of the population continues to increase.
-There is a breakthrough around generation 60 and the agents are able to obtimize for a perfect score on generation 72.
+  Top agent scores fluctuate during training, but the mean score of the population continues to increase.
+There is a breakthrough around generation 60 and the agents are able to optimize for a perfect score on generation 72.
 </p>

 https://user-images.githubusercontent.com/94034810/141233933-9f59d17a-ec49-49fc-9114-75b2b9c29bd6.mp4